Mickael-Roger/GCP-Certification/GCP Google Cloud Architect Certification.md

 Service account uses a accountKey and not a password

 ### Scope
-Combine IAM roles with service account to grant per instance permissions to other GCP ressources (declared on the compute instance creation)
+Combine IAM roles with service account to grant per instance permissions to other GCP ressources (declared on the compute instance creation).
+IAM right is given for a complete VPC.

 ## Role and permissions